jflournoy/giftwrapr/README.md

 # giftwrapr 🎁

 The `giftwrapr` package helps you wrap your R projects in a Docker container based on [rocker/tidyverse](https://hub.docker.com/r/rocker/tidyverse/) for distribution of extra-special easy-to-reproduce code (with a bow).
 It detects the packages used in your project and ensures that they are part of the Dockerfile for automatic installation.
 It detects your current version of these packages and R (at runtime) facilitating easy replication of your environment.
+See below for a very rudimentary introduction to why it might be cool, good, or fun to use Docker.

 ## Installation